Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Timeout

-A transaction times out after 2 minutes.
-The transaction timer starts when the first operation in the transaction starts.
+A transaction times out after a [period of time][TransactionTimeout], so it is important that processing that occurs within a transaction scope adheres to this timeout.

 ### Operations in a transaction are not retried